joolstorrentecalo/gitlab-foss/doc/administration/packages/container_registry.md

 NOTE:
-The [next-generation container registry](container_registry_metadata_database.md) is now available for upgrade on self-managed instances.
+The [next-generation container registry](container_registry_metadata_database.md) is now available for upgrade and testing on self-managed instances as a beta feature.
 This upgraded registry supports online garbage collection, and has significant performance and reliability improvements.